aws-powertools/powertools-lambda-python/docs/core/event_handler/api_gateway.md

 You can easily raise any HTTP Error back to the client using `ServiceError` exception.

+???+ info
-!!! info "If you need to send custom headers, use [Response](#fine-grained-responses) class instead."
+    If you need to send custom headers, use [Response](#fine-grained-responses) class instead.

 Additionally, we provide pre-defined errors for the most popular ones such as HTTP 400, 401, 404, 500.